 They are so easy to make, especially when you start with frozen dough, and they add a fun touch to the dinner table.

-For that reason, I’ve been keeping things super simple and these rolls are perfect.
-I always keep Rhodes rolls in the freezer (and the cinnamon rolls – mmmmm) but these are just slightly jazzed up and perfect for a holiday meal.
+I always keep Rhodes rolls in the freezer (and the cinnamon rolls – mmmmm) but these Christmas dinner rolls are just slightly jazzed up and perfect for a holiday meal.

 I used 12 rolls with these and rolled them out but how many shaped rolls you end up with with depend on how large your cookie cutters are.
 I recommend using simple shapes because rolls don’t hold detail like a cookie might.
 But you can definitely tell that these were stars, snowmen, and gingerbread men.

-While the rolls are baking, melt the butter in a microwave safe bowl then stir in the garlic and parsley.
-Mix together.
+STEP THREE: While the rolls are baking, melt the butter in a microwave safe bowl and stir in the minced garlic and parsley.

-Immediately after removing the rolls from the oven (be careful, they're hot!), brush each with the butter mixture.
+STEP FOUR: Finally, when the rolls are golden, carefully remove them from the oven and immediately brush them with the butter mixture.